teleyinex/teleyinex.github.com/blog/_posts/2015-07-01-the-art-of-graceful-reloading.md

 After the FIFOs there is a section where we declare some hooks.
 These hooks will handle automatically which FIFO has to be used in case of a server is started again.

-The usual workflow will be the following:
+The usual work flow will be the following:

  - You start the server.
  - There is not sleeping or running fifo, so those conditions fail